fkotwicki/OmdbClient/README.md

-Small project that demonstrates usage of the most popular (and in my opinion - the best) libraries in Android developers community, such as:
+Small project that demonstrates usage of some popular libraries in Android developers community, such as:

 - RxJava
 - Retrofit